Macron’s red eye turns a minor detail into a national story

 In response to the virality, the Élysée employs a now well-practiced reflex: explain quickly, reassure without saying too much.
 The medical aspect serves as a framework while wit acts as a shield.
 Furthermore, the incident is reframed before it turns into a saga.
 A gentle response that protects the private aspect of the body while neutralizing the surge of malicious interpretations.
 In the war of perceptions, communication tries to restore the mundane to its rightful place, without ever making it a secret.

-What the Episode Reveals
+What The Episode Reveals

 This article was written by Christian Pierre.